omairaslam/Clipboard-Monitor/clipboard_monitor/docs/readme.md

 - **Input Validation**: Comprehensive validation for all user inputs and clipboard content
 - **Timeout Handling**: All subprocess operations include timeout protection
 - **Path Safety**: Secure file path handling with proper expansion and validation

+## Known Issues

+### RTF Content History Tracking
+- **Issue**: When Markdown is converted to RTF, the RTF content is correctly copied to the system clipboard and works when pasted into applications.
+However, the RTF content does not appear as an additional entry in this application's clipboard history viewers.
+- **Impact**: Users can successfully use RTF content by pasting, but cannot see it in the application's history.
+- **Workaround**: The original Markdown content remains visible in history, and RTF conversion works correctly for pasting purposes.
+- **Status**: Under investigation - multiple attempts to resolve this clipboard monitoring limitation have not been successful.

 ## Creating Custom Modules